-The massive sum of the scholarship - $27 million – will provide 80 undergraduates and 120 postgraduates in African studies with full scholarships.
+The massive sum of the scholarship - $27 million – will provide 80 undergraduates and 120 postgraduates in a range of different academic disciplines with full scholarships.
 In addition, 60 scholars based at home will utilise the impressive academics offered through University of Edinburgh courses by participating in online distance learning Master’s programmes.
 In removing the financial barriers that might have otherwise prevented these scholars from studying abroad, particularly at a prestigious university, this scholarship will ensure the community at the University is richer, the culture and knowledge exchange that occurs on campus more dynamic.
-The partnership the University of Edinburgh has with the MasterCard Foundation is the first of its kind in Europe.
+The partnership the University of Edinburgh has with the Mastercard Foundation is the first of its kind in Europe.

 The University of Edinburgh and Africa

 The University of Edinburgh has strong ties to Africa.
 We are connected to African culture, language and development thanks to our impressive students – both those visiting from Africa and those who have gone to Africa for additional courses and field work.
 Famous alumni include Julius Nyerere, leader of independence in Tanzania, and Justice Julia Sebutinde, a Judge of the High Court of Uganda.
 The wide range of taught Masters available to students through the Centre of African Studies includes an MSc in African Studies and an MSc Africa & International Development.
 Research is also done by students completing their PhD in African Studies.

 The African Studies programme at Edinburgh is currently in the top five of best Middle Eastern & African Studies programmes according to the independent UK University League Tables & Rankings.
 In addition, Swahili summer school has been running for the past few years, sending students to study Swahili in Tanzania and learn more about East African culture.
 The society, Edinburgh Swahili Club, offers free beginner classes every week.